Prevalence-Induced Concept Change: Understanding Our Misjudgment of Progress

-Why do some problems seem to defy the human ability to solve them?
-Are they truly unsolvable?
-Is the complexity beyond our comprehension?
-Do we lack the resources, human or otherwise?
-Or are we solving problems but lack the capacity to recognize it?
+Why do some problems seem to defy our ability to solve them?
+Are they genuinely unsolvable, or is their complexity simply beyond our comprehension?
+Do we lack the necessary resources — human, material, or otherwise?
+Or perhaps the issue lies not in our problem-solving abilities but in our capacity to recognize and acknowledge the progress we achieve?

-I understand that much of this is due to my circumstances — call it luck, being blessed, even call it privilege — whatever it is, I recognize its existence.
-But that alone cannot possibly explain the gap.
+I understand that much of my perspective is influenced by my circumstances — call it luck, blessings, or even privilege.
+I recognize its existence.
+However, that alone cannot fully explain the gap between the pessimism I hear and the progress I see.

-To better understand this noise-to-signal mismatch, I've researched various psychological phenomena.
-To my surprise, I discovered a concept that helps explain the disconnect troubling me: prevalence-induced concept change in human judgment.
+To better understand this noise-to-signal mismatch, I’ve examined various psychological phenomena.
+To my surprise, I discovered a concept that sheds light on this troubling disconnect: prevalence-induced concept change in human judgment.

-In 2018, American psychologist and writer Daniel Gilbert and his team discovered the concept.
+In 2018, American psychologist and writer Daniel Gilbert and his team identified the concept.
 According to their research, when a problem becomes less prevalent, we redefine it.
-In other words, as a problem diminishes, we expand its definition.
-This leads to progress being discounted (or denied altogether).
+In other words, as a problem diminishes, we expand its definition, leading to progress being discounted or even denied altogether.

 Gilbert explained the phenomena: